OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 ## Reconstructing an Image With Multiple Inputs

-> Note: this feature is only available on Fsurf rev 2
+> Note: this feature is only available on Fsurf version 2.x

 In addition to the standard image reconstruction, FreeSurfer can also run the autorecon1, autorecon2, and autorecon3 steps with MGZ files from the same subject.
 This allows FreeSurfer